JakeOtto/python_practice/chapter1/07_conditionals.md

   <hr>
 </details>

-Just remember, as a rule of thumb, if a line of python ends with a colon `:` then the next line will be indented.
+Just remember, as a rule of thumb, if a line of Python ends with a colon `:` then the next line will be indented.

 ### Equal and Not Equal